 About The CFO Leadership Council

 What began as a personal experiment back in 2006 has evolved into a prominent community, 2000+ members strong, across North America.
-The CFO Leadership Council offers both in person and online options featuring expert panelists and interactive sessions that foster meaningful connection and drive practicable outcomes.
+The CFO Leadership Council, now part of the Chief Executive Group community, offers both in person and online options featuring expert panelists and interactive sessions that foster meaningful connection and drive practicable outcomes.
 Our collection of resources, similar to this article, contain pragmatic insights and advice created directly by our members and industry experts.
 Recordings of CFOLC webcasts are made available to our current CFOLC Premium & Virtual members.
 For a full list of programs, visit www.cfolc.com.

 About CFOLC Membership